darkvoxels/battlesnakes/README.md

 <br>

 <h2>Gameplay</h2><br>
 2 snakes start out by moving away from their inital wall, they create a tail as they move, if they touch their own wall the tail will solidify and become a wall, if they touch their own tail they die, if they touch the other players wall they die, and if they go out-of-bounds they die.
-Kill the other player by trapping in your walls or cutting the tail!
+Kill the other player by trapping them in your walls or cutting the tail!

 ![image of gameplay](https://github.com/darkvoxels/battlesnakes/blob/master/BattleSnakes.png)